dessalines/essays/routines/routines.md

 These routines should promote better long-term physical and mental health.

-During the non-thinking activities, such as working out, stretching, showering, etc, you can listen to audiobooks / podcasts.

 ## Recommended apps

 For creating recurring habits, use [habit-maker](https://github.com/dessalines/habit-maker), [loop habit tracker](https://loophabits.org/), or recurring tasks using tasks.org .
 The [don't break the chain](https://luxafor.com/dont-break-the-chain-explained/) method is a proven way to build habits gradually.